 The screenshot shows the 'Explorations' page in Google Analytics.
-The left sidebar has a red box around the 'Explore' icon.
-The main area shows four exploration templates: 'Blank' (selected and highlighted with a red box), 'Free form', 'Funnel exploration', and 'Path exploration'.
-Each template has a description below it.
+The left sidebar has a 'Create' button highlighted with a red box.
+Below it, there are four exploration templates: 'Blank' (highlighted with a red box), 'Free form', 'Funnel exploration', and 'Path exploration'.
+Each template has a brief description and a preview image.